 Canadian Centre for Data Development and Economic Research (CDER) provides researchers with direct and indirect access to business and economic anonymized microdata at Statistics Canada headquarters in Ottawa.

 Blood, urine and DNA samples (biospecimens) from the Canadian Health Measures Survey (CHMS), are collected from consenting participants, and are accessible only for approved research initiatives that meet ethical standards.
 The resulting analyses are made available through the Research Data Centres.
 Under no circumstances will personal or identifiable data be published.

-Advisory Council on Modernization of Microdata Access
+Advisory Council on Ethics and Modernization of Microdata Access

-The Advisory Council on Modernization of Microdata Access provides Statistics Canada with the appropriate guidance on data access, privacy and data governance to maintain and support the data needs of Canadians.
+The Advisory Council on Ethics and Modernization of Microdata Access provides Statistics Canada with the appropriate guidance on data access, privacy and data governance to maintain and support the data needs of Canadians.
 The knowledge and experience that the members of the Advisory Council bring will benefit the agency as Statistics Canada works to facilitate access to anonymized microdata for researchers, improve data security, and risk management protocols.
 The council will meet twice a year and reports will be made available to the public.
-Advisory Council on Modernization of Microdata Access members include the following esteemed participants.
+Advisory Council on Ethics and Modernization of Microdata Access members include the following esteemed participants.